Friday, March 24, 2023

 Expansion and Innovation

 Creating differentiation through innovation, expanding geographical presence through Merger and Acquisition (M&A), and capturing additional value through deeper farmer engagement will most likely continue to be key strategic themes in the future.
-The outlook for the agricultural chemical industry will remain dependent on strategies for dealing with future disruptions that impact current revenue streams.
+The outlook for the agrochemical industry will remain dependent on strategies for dealing with future disruptions that impact current revenue streams.

 Agrochemical companies can also learn from what other chemical companies are doing to potentially shorten the time it takes to commercialize a new product.
 For example, BASF recently acquired a quantum computing start-up, which could assist it in solving complex problems and shortening the product introduction lead time.